tomwhite/covid-19-uk-data/README.md

 ### Scotland

-* Number of **tests, confirmed cases and deaths**, and **confirmed cases by local authority**, are published at [https://www.gov.scot/publications/trends-in-number-of-people-in-hospital-with-confirmed-or-suspected-covid-19/](https://www.gov.scot/publications/trends-in-number-of-people-in-hospital-with-confirmed-or-suspected-covid-19/) at 2pm in XLSX format
+* Number of **tests, confirmed cases and deaths**, and **confirmed cases by local authority**, are published at [https://www.gov.scot/publications/trends-in-number-of-people-in-hospital-with-confirmed-or-suspected-covid-19/](https://www.gov.scot/publications/trends-in-number-of-people-in-hospital-with-confirmed-or-suspected-covid-19/) at 2pm in XLSX format, and in CSV format at https://github.com/DataScienceScotland/COVID-19-Management-Information
 * Twitter updates: [@scotgov](https://twitter.com/scotgov)

 ### Wales